rapideditor/country-coder/README.md

 <a name="featuresContaining" href="#featuresContaining">#</a> <b>featuresContaining</b>(query: Location | string | number): [RegionFeature]
 [<>](https://github.com/ideditor/country-coder/blob/master/src/country-coder.ts#L215 "Source")

 Returns all the the features of any type that contain or match the given location or identifier, if any.
+If `strict` is `true` then only features that are strictly containing are returned.

 ```js
 featuresContaining([-4.5, 54.2]);  // returns [{Isle of Man}, {Northern Europe}, {Europe}, {United Kingdom}]